Vectorscope

-A Vectorscope is a special type of oscilloscope used in both audio and video applications.
+A vectorscope is a special type of oscilloscope used in both audio and video applications.
 Whereas an oscilloscope or waveform monitor normally displays a plot of signal vs. time, a vectorscope displays an X-Y plot of two signals, which can reveal details about the relationship between these two signals.
 Vectorscopes are highly similar in operation to oscilloscopes operated in X-Y mode; however those used in video applications have specialized graticules, and accept standard television or video signals as input (demodulating and demultiplexing the two components to be analyzed internally).

 Applications

 Video

 In video applications, a vectorscope supplements a waveform monitor for the purpose of measuring and testing television signals, regardless of format (NTSC, PAL, SECAM or any number of digital television standards).
-While a waveform monitor allows a broadcast technician to measure the overall characteristics of a video signal, a vectorscope is used to visualize chrominance, which is encoded into the video signal as a subcarrier of specific frequency.
-The vectorscope locks exclusively to the chrominance subcarrier in the video signal (at 3.58 MHz for NTSC, or at 4.43 MHz for PAL) to drive its display.
+While a waveform monitor allows a broadcast technician to measure the overall characteristics of a video signal, a vectorscope is used to visualize chrominance, which is encoded into the video signal as a subcarrier of specific frequencies.
+The vectorscope locks exclusively to the chrominance subcarrier in the video signal (at 3.58 MHz for NTSC or 4.43 MHz for PAL) to drive its display.
 In digital applications, a vectorscope instead plots the Cb and Cr channels against each other (these are the two channels in digital formats which contain chroma information).

 A vectorscope uses an overlaid circular reference display, or graticule, for visualizing chrominance signals, which is the best method of referring to the QAM scheme used to encode color into a video signal.
 The actual visual pattern that the incoming chrominance signal draws on the vectorscope is called the trace.
 Chrominance is measured using two methods—color saturation, encoded as the amplitude, or gain, of the subcarrier signal, and hue, encoded as the subcarrier's phase.
 The vectorscope's graticule roughly represents saturation as distance from the center of the circle, and hue as the angle, in standard position, around it.
 The graticule is also embellished with several elements corresponding to the various components of the standard color bars video test signal, including boxes around the circles for the colors in the main bars, and perpendicular lines corresponding to the U and V components of the chrominance signal (and additionally on an NTSC vectorscope, the I and Q components).
 NTSC vectorscopes have one set of boxes for the color bars, while their PAL counterparts have two sets of boxes, because the R-Y chrominance component in PAL reverses in phase on alternating lines.
-Another element in the graticule is a fine grid at the nine-o'clock, or -U position, used for measuring differential gain and phase.
+Another element in the graticule is a fine grid at 270° on the display (i.e. the -U position) used for measuring differential gain and phase.

 Often two sets of bar targets are provided: one for color bars at 75% amplitude and one for color bars at 100% amplitude.
 The 100% bars represent the maximum amplitude (of the composite signal) that composite encoding allows for.
 100% bars are not suitable for broadcast and are not broadcast-safe.
 75% bars have reduced amplitude and are broadcast-safe.